What compensation is

 It’s your responsibility to let us know if you’ve received compensation or are in the process of making a compensation claim.

-What compensation looks like
+What compensation is like

 When recovering costs of previous NDIS supports